iExecBlockchainComputing/documentation/README.md

 Head to the [How to Become a pool manager](for-workers/manage-a-pool-of-workers.md) section to learn how to deploy your worker pool service.

-You may also check out the list of worker pools currently available on the iExec Marketplace in the [Pools Catalog](https://pools.iex.ec).

 ### Data providers

 Data providers that own valuable datasets can make them available for use by applications through the iExec Data Store.